Undergraduate Student Handbook

 Nurses formulate decisions based on nursing judgments and the nursing process that is a scientific and deliberate method of providing care.
 Nursing occurs through interaction with persons and with the environment through the application of the nursing process.
 Nurses produce or facilitate change within the person and/or the environment to promote wellness.

-The mission of Framingham State College is to offer accessible, affordable, relevant, and rigorous academic programs of educational excellence to a diverse, multicultural student body.
+The mission of Framingham State University is to offer accessible, affordable, relevant, and rigorous academic programs of educational excellence to a diverse, multicultural student body.
 Emphasis is placed on teaching and lifelong learning, and intellectual, social, and ethical development is fostered.
 Higher education offers a uniquely effective opportunity to be the catalyst for change to improve individual lives and social structures.
 The faculty of the Nursing Department concurs with this philosophy.

 The faculty believes that education is a dynamic ongoing process that promotes the development of the student in his or her intellectual, social, and ethical development.
 The curriculum is based on the philosophy that the baccalaureate and graduate levels of education provide the foundation for life-long learning.
 In addition, at the graduate level, nurses synthesize practice with theory and research to provide leadership in practice, academic, and service agencies, professional organizations, communities, and the profession as a whole.